Abdurrahman Mustafa

-Abdurrahman Mustafa (عبد الرحمن مصطفى; born 1 January 1964) is a Syrian politician and businessman who has served as president of the Syrian Turkmen Assembly since 2014.
-During the Syrian civil war, Mustafa was active within the Syrian opposition, holding several key positions including President of the National Coalition for Syrian Revolutionary and Opposition Forces from 2018 to 2019, and Prime Minister of the Syrian Interim Government from 2019 until 2025.
+Abdurrahman Mustafa (عبد الرحمن مصطفى; born 1 January 1964) is a Syrian politician and businessman who has served as a member of the People's Assembly since 2026.
+He has served as president of the Syrian Turkmen Assembly since 2026, having previously held the office from 2014 to 2016.

+During the Syrian civil war, Mustafa emerged as a leading figure within the Syrian opposition, holding several key positions including President of the Syrian National Coalition from 2018 to 2019, and Prime Minister of the Syrian Interim Government from 2019 until its dissolution in 2025.

 Early life and education

 Abdurrahman Mustafa was born in 1964, in the Turkmen village of Tell Hajar (Turkish:Taşlıhüyük) in the Aleppo Governorate of Syria.
 Mustafa is a Sunni Muslim of Turkish origin and Syrian Turkmen ethnicity.
 He is married.

 Mustafa studied at the School of Commerce of the University of Aleppo, where he earned a bachelor's degree in Business and Management in 1984.
 In addition to Arabic, he is fluent in Turkish and has knowledge of English.